damianStrojek/damianStrojek/README.md

-### Hi there, I'm Damian - aka damianFresh 👋
+### Hi there, I'm Damian - aka damianFresh (Counter-Strike nickname) 👋

 ## I'm a Student, Engineer and an Author!

-- 👮 I work as a Security Engineer at [Objectivity]
+- 👮 I work as a Security Engineer at [Objectivity].
 - 🔭 I used to be top600 worldwide and top20 in Poland on TryHackMe!
-- 🌱 I’m currently studying Computer Science at GUT in Poland while working on my cybersecurity experience
+- 🌱 I’m currently studying Computer Science at GUT in Poland.
+The topic of my engineering thesis is *Design and implementation of a didactic security testing environment for web applications*.
+The second big project that I am currently working on is an application for monitoring the performance of a computing cluster.
-- 📚 In high school, I co-authored 3 IT-related books for technicians and students
+- 📚 In high school, I co-authored 3 IT-related books for technicians and students.
-- 🥅 2023 Goals: Finding public vulnerability by myself, obtaining OSCP
+- 🥅 2023 Goals: Obtaining OSCP by the end of summer break.
-- 🎃 Proud owner of eJPT, AZ-900, SC-900, and CompTIA Security+
+- 🎃 Proud owner of eJPT, AZ-900, SC-900, and CompTIA Security+.
-- ⚡ Fun fact: I spent more than 200 full days in Counter Strike and I lift heavy loads in the gym
+- ⚡ Fun fact: I spent around 6000 hours in Counter Strike and I train weightlifting.

 ### Spotify Playing 🎧